JiFish/discord-ai-storyteller/readme.md

 - `!newgame [game name]`

-  Makes a backup, then resets the game context and starts a new adventure. **Note: This deletes all the player's characters.** `[game name]` is optional.
+  Makes a backup, then resets the game context and starts a new adventure. **Note: This deletes all the player's characters.** `[game name]` is optional and determines the adventure log file name.
 You can always `!rename` it later.

 - `!nudge (prompt text)`